kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 #### Examples

 * [velaux](https://github.com/kubevela/catalog/blob/master/addons/velaux/template.yaml), define only the header of application in the template.
-* [ocm control plane](https://github.com/kubevela/catalog/blob/master/addons/ocm-hub-control-plane/template.yaml), the addon only be installed in control plane, so it just defines everything in the application template.
+* [OCM control plane](https://github.com/kubevela/catalog/blob/master/addons/ocm-hub-control-plane/template.yaml), the addon only be installed in control plane, so it just defines everything in the application template.

 ### `resources/` directory(Optional)